What Is a Data Scientist? Salary, Skills, and How to Become One

 • Big data: Some employers may want to see that you have some familiarity in grappling with big data.
 Some of the software frameworks used to process big data include Hadoop and Apache Spark.

-• Communication: The most brilliant data scientists won’t be able to affect any change if they aren’t able to communicate their findings well.
+• Communication: Even the most brilliant data scientists won’t be able to affect change if they aren’t able to communicate their findings well.
 The ability to share ideas and results verbally and in written language is an often-sought skill for data scientists.

 With a few years of experience working with data analytics, you might feel ready to move into data science.
-Once you’ve scored an interview, prepare answers to likely interview questions.
+Once you’ve scored an interview, prepare answers to likely data science interview questions

 Data scientist positions can be highly technical, so you may encounter technical and behavioral questions.
 Anticipate both, and practice by speaking your answer aloud.
 Preparing examples from your past work or academic experiences can help you appear confident and knowledgeable to interviewers.